dgaydukov/how-to-become-lead-architect/design-and-architecture/async-await-inside-a-loop.md

 ### Problem Description
 When you use async await construction with a defined set of async functions everything is clear.
 But when you have a list of functions, things get tricky
 , so you have to use loops.
-But from may [previous](https://github.com/dgaydukov/how-to-become-a-senior-js-developer/blob/master/design-and-architecture/async-await-vs-promise.md) you know that async await is just synthetic sugar above `Promise`.
+But from may [previous](https://github.com/dgaydukov/how-to-become-a-senior-js-developer/blob/master/design-and-architecture/async-await-vs-promise.md) you know that `Async/Await` is just synthetic sugar above `Promise`.
 When you got this, everything become clear.
 So loops can be executed in 2 ways.
 One by one - sequential or all at once - parallel.
 So i will show en example of both of this.
-And also i will show antipattern that you should avoid in production code.
+And also i will show anti-pattern that you should avoid in production code.

 ```typescript